 The purpose of a tritone substitution is to create an augmented and diminished pull towards a chord a 4th up, stronger than you would by just moving to it.

 Most of the time this happens from chord I to chord IV, but you can find it in other places as well.

 Step 1 – dom7

-As you might know, in the blues we often turn the I chord into a dom7.
+As you might know, in a Blues we often turn the I chord into a dom7.
 This breaks away from the major scale’s I chord which has a natural extension of maj7.